Data-Science-Link/the_depositum/data_final/catholic_catechism_trent/Catholic_Catechism_Trent_McHugh_Callan.md

 may consider a very strong proof that such a one has risen with Christ Jesus to a new and spiritual life.

 ## ARTICLE VI : "HE ASCENDED INTO HEAVEN, SITTETH AT THE RIGHT HAND OF GOD THE
-FATHER ALMIGHTY"

-Importance Of This Article
+FATHER ALMIGHTY Importance Of This Article
 Filled with the Spirit of God, and contemplating the blessed and glorious Ascension of our Lord, the Prophet David exhorts all to celebrate that splendid triumph with the greatest joy and gladness: Clap your hands, all ye
 nations: shout unto God with he voice of joy....
 God is ascended with jubilee.